La cumparsita

-"La cumparsita" (little street procession, a grammatical diminutive of la comparsa) is a tango written in 1916 by the Uruguayan musician Gerardo Matos Rodríguez, with lyrics by Argentines Pascual Contursi and Enrique Pedro Maroni.
-It is among the most famous and recognizable tangos of all time.
-Roberto Firpo, director and pianist of the orchestra that premiered the song, added parts of his tangos "La gaucha Manuela" and "Curda completa" to Matos' carnival march ("La cumparsita"), resulting in "La cumparsita" as it is currently known.
-"La cumparsita" was first played in public in the old Café La Giralda in Montevideo, Uruguay.
-The Tango Museum of Montevideo stands currently on that site.
+"La cumparsita" (little street procession, a grammatical diminutive of la comparsa) is a tango written in 1916 by the Uruguayan musician Gerardo Matos Rodríguez.
+It is among the most famous and widely recognised tangos of all time.
+It was first performed publicly at Café La Giralda, then located on the ground floor of the Palacio Salvo in Montevideo, Uruguay; the site now houses the Tango Museum.

-The title translates as "the little parade", and the first version was a tune with no lyrics.
-Later, Matos Rodríguez produced a version with lyrics that begin: "The parade of endless miseries marches around that sick being who will soon die of grief."
-However, the most popular version of the song is accompanied by lyrics by Pascual Contursi and Enrique Pedro Maroni, and is also known as "Si supieras".
+The title translates as “the little parade”, and the original version was an instrumental composition.
+Matos Rodríguez later wrote lyrics beginning, “The parade of endless miseries marches around that sick being who will soon die of grief.”
+However, the lyrics by Argentines Pascual Contursi and Enrique Pedro Maroni achieved greater popularity.

 History

 The song was originally a march, whose melody was composed in early 1916 by an architecture student in Montevideo, an 18-year-old man named Gerardo Hernán "Becho" Matos Rodríguez, the son of Montevideo's Moulin Rouge nightclub proprietor Emilio Matos.
 On 8 February 1916, Matos Rodríguez had his friend Manuel Barca show the music sheet to orchestra leader Roberto Firpo at the cafe called La Giralda.
 Firpo looked at the music and quickly determined that he could make it into a tango.
 As presented to him it had two sections; Firpo added a third part taken from his own little-known tangos "La gaucha Manuela" and "Curda completa", and also used a portion of Giuseppe Verdi's "Miserere", a chorus and duet from the opera Il trovatore.
 Years later, Firpo reported the historic moment as follows:

 In 1916 I was playing in the café La Giralda in Montevideo, when one day a man was accompanied by about fifteen boys – all students – to say he brought a carnival march song and they wanted me to review it because they thought it could be a tango.
 They wanted me to revise and tweak the score that night because it was needed by a boy named Matos Rodríguez.
 In the 2/4 [march time signature] score there appeared a little [useful melody] in the first half and in the second half there was nothing.
 I got a piano and I remembered my two tangos composed in 1906 that had not had any success: "La gaucha Manuela" and "Curda completa".
 And I put in a little of each.
 At night I played the song with "Bachicha" Deambroggio and "Tito" Roccatagliatta.
 It was an apotheosis.
 Matos Rodríguez walked around like a champion...
 But the tango was forgotten, its later success began when the words of Enrique Maroni and Pascual Contursi were associated with it.